syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/Functionalities.md

 N> Grouping has restrictions in the following scenarios, N> 1.
 It is not supported on using HTML "select" element with predefined set of options N> 2.
-When using UL-LI elements you need to use “e-category” class in li element to specify it as the grouping header.
+When using UL-LI elements you need to use “e-category” class in 'li' element to specify it as the grouping header.
 The following code will explain this behavior,

 {% highlight html %}